42ity/fty-metric-snmp/README.md

   print (oid, value)
 end
 ```

+## polling frequency
+There are two parameters you have to think about.
+First, there is command line
+parameter --polling.
+This parameter says how often is send signal to do the
+evaluation.

+The second parameter is polling parameter in rule.
+This parameter says how often
+the evaluation should be done.

+Since the first polling is set to 60 seconds by default, the rule polling simply
+says how often we ask for values in [minutes].

 ## nagios plugins
 It is possible to re-use nagios plugins.
 The concept is simple.
 Run the plugin, read